RhutvijChiplunkar/weekday-assessment/README.md

 ### `npm start`

 ## Step 5
-Open [http://localhost:3000](http://localhost:3000) to the React Application in your browser.
+Open [http://localhost:3000](http://localhost:3000) to view the running React Application in your browser.